maryamkashif197/Crab-Age-Prediction/README.md

 - **L1 Regularization (Lasso Regression)**: Shrinks less important feature weights to zero.
 - **L2 Regularization (Ridge Regression)**: Reduces overfitting by penalizing large coefficients.
 - **Elastic Net**: A combination of L1 and L2 regularization.

+  ## 📏 Model Evaluation
+- MAE was chosen for its interpretability and robustness, measuring the average absolute error between actual and predicted ages.
+It is less sensitive to outliers than MSE, ensuring a balanced and fair evaluation.

 ## 📊 Visualizations and Plots
 - **Feature Distribution Plots**: Histograms and KDE plots to visualize feature distributions.